KuangjuX-Archived/Awesome-Stars/README.md

 ### CPU

+- [nontrivial-mips](https://github.com/trivialmips/nontrivial-mips) - NonTrivial-MIPS is a synthesizable superscalar MIPS processor with branch prediction and FPU support, and it is capable of booting linux.

 - [VexRiscv ](https://github.com/SpinalHDL/VexRiscv) - A FPGA friendly 32 bit RISC-V CPU implementation
 - [hakula139/MIPS-CPU](https://github.com/hakula139/MIPS-CPU) - A MIPS processor with Cache and Advanced Branch Predictor written in SystemVerilog

 ### Complier

+- [TrivialCompiler)](https://github.com/TrivialCompiler/TrivialCompiler) - A toy compiler written in C++17 that translates SysY (a C-like toy language) into ARM-v7a assembly.

 - [pku-minic/first-step](https://github.com/pku-minic/first-step) - Take your first step in writing a compiler.